-The Ralph Teetor Planetarium at the Joseph Moore Museum is open for public shows by walk-in request.
+The Ralph Teetor Planetarium at the Joseph Moore Museum is open for public shows at 2:00 and 3:30 PM each day the museum is open.
 Groups and tours can also request planetraium showings in advance.

 The planetarium provides the campus and community with a place to explore the universe.
 With its state of the art digital projector visitors can learn about the constellations and the mythology behind them, they can zoom in for a close-up look at the planets and their moons as well as other galaxies and nebulae.
 Visitors can also view full-dome movies about space exploration.

 The planetarium opened in 1978, thanks to a donation from local businessman and Earlham College board member Ralph Teetor.
 Mr. Teetor was president of Perfect Circle Corporation in Hagerstown, Indiana.
 Though Perfect Circle's piston rings were world famous in the automotive community, Ralph would come to be most commonly known as the inventor of cruise control.